 10. You Don’t Need to Fertilize Clover Like Lawn Grass

-Clover doesn’t require any fertilizer applications and in fact, makes it’s own.
-This saves you a considerable amount of cash in fertilizer and needless to say the effort that goes into fertilizer applications.
+Clover doesn’t require any fertilizer applications and in fact, makes its own.
+This saves you a considerable amount of cash in fertilizer and needless to say, the effort that goes into fertilizer applications.
+And lastly, here are a few more reasons why you may want to switch to a clover lawn.

 Also see my detailed articles on the: